 Available colours include: Snow, Cornish Cream, Slate Grey, and Silver Grey.

-Sheds provide a focal point and can set off the design of your garden.
+Wooden sheds provide a focal point and can set off the design of your garden.
 But a well-maintained one, both the interior and exterior, can add value to your property.

 For one, a complementary colour, such as deep blue for the house and vibrant orange for the shed.
 This gives a more playful look – an unexpected pairing that looks great.